Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: PROBLEM FORMULATION

 \section{PROBLEM FORMULATION}

 Dynamic soaring is a technique to extract energy from wind shear, which are present in boundary layers close to the ground, or in leeward regions of geographic features blocking the wind.
-By choosing the path to repeatedly cross the shear layer in a direction that increases the airspeed, it is possible to compensate for aerodynamic drag or even perform energy-gain cycles.
 There are multiple types of DS cycles, e.g. wave-like or circular (Fig.~\ref{fig:ds_explanation}).
 The main problem is to find a DS cycle that can reliably extract energy from the wind shear.